CSC207-UofT/course-project-feedme/Phase 2/progress_report.md

 - pull request #31 (https://github.com/CSC207-UofT/course-project-feedme/pull/31)
 This pull request is a really important milestone, it stated the completion of our program, in which the most important controllers that build up the fundamental of our program, the login and signup part.

+## Bingchen Liu
+- Participate in each significant decision.
+For example, for the implementation of login and sign up functions, we decided to use different controllers to implement them; create a new folder `Presenter` to send visual information to the UI.
+These decisions make our project follow clear architecture.

+- Complete more functions of the `SignupController` and `LoginController`.
+For example, when a user tries to sign up, the system will detect whether the user's phone number has been stored in the database.
+If the phone number already exists, the system will remind the user and call the `LoginUI`.

+- Complete all javadoc in `Entity`except `Cart`.

+- Refactor the `createUser` and `addUser` method in `UserManager` so that the `SignupController` no longer interacts with entities (work with Edward).

+- Complete all `Entity` and `Controller` layer tests and reach 100% line cover.
+(Since one teammate added a new use case on December 8th, the final test was not 100% cover)

+- Pull request #29 https://github.com/CSC207-UofT/course-project-feedme/pull/29.
+Other team members seemed to have forgotten the problem raised by TA in phase 1 feedback.
+I fixed it and chose this as the pull request because I think it’s important to read the feedback carefully and fix the issue.

 ## Huiru Tan

 In phase 2, I completed the Delivery System, including the following classes/interfaces/tests: